Person smiling and looking down at their tablet.

 In some cases, different employees at the same company would have different levels of risk, depending on their specific roles.
 For example, a receptionist with a desk job would have a lower risk category than a landscaper who trims trees.

-How does workers' comp work in North Carolina?
+How does workers' comp insurance work in North Carolina?

 Workers' compensation insurance covers the cost of medical treatment when an employee suffers a workplace injury or develops an occupational disease.
 This policy also provides compensation for lost wages, typically two-thirds of the employee's average weekly wage, until they return to work.